Millsy24/phase-2-project/README.md

 -(solved)need to program navigation

--set up Submit form to Post
+-(solved)set up Submit form to Post

 -talk about theming
     - has to look sort of crude